Determined.

 Extracts with parent information from record of Mary's birth

-There is no record of a James Patterson, barber, born between 1898 and 1902 in Christchurch, nor is there any record of a marriage that matches these details in this timeframe in Australia or New Zealand.As of today, who James Patterson could be remains a mystery, but we are still searching.It's worth noting here that when Mary was asked at 90 years of age to describe her mother, she grinned and said just one word: determined.It's a trait her descendants share.Why Bridget became Jean and who James is are mysteries - for now - but we're determined to find out for Mary.
+There is no record of a James Patterson, barber, born between 1890 and 1910 in Christchurch or New Zealand, nor is there any record of a marriage that matches these details in this timeframe in Australia or New Zealand.As of today, I have several hypotheses of who this James Patterson could be but, ultimately, he still remains a mystery.It's worth noting here that when Mary was asked at 90 years of age to describe her mother, she grinned and said just one word: determined.It's a trait her descendants share.Why Bridget became Jean and who James is are mysteries – for now – but we're determined to find out for Mary.

 If you know more or have any local rumours, please get in touch and let us know.
 It doesn't matter how small the information; your knowledge may be the key we need to unlock the rest of this story.